Late Night with the Devil: Plot

-Carmichael challenges June by subjecting Jack's sidekick Gus McConnell to a hypnotism demonstration, which causes nearly everyone in the studio to see worms pouring out of him.
+Carmichael challenges June by subjecting Jack's sidekick Gus McConnell to a hypnotism demonstration, which causes nearly everyone in the studio to see worms pouring out of him before Carmichael ends it with the phrase "Dreamer, Here, Awake".
 When the production team rewinds the footage, it proves that the demonstration was merely a joint hallucination experienced by nearly everyone in the studio; however, the supernatural phenomena that occurred during June's conjuring are unaltered in the recorded playback.
 Jack is horrified when he notices Madeleine's ghost standing behind him in the footage, but Carmichael accuses him of orchestrating the events.
 Lilly becomes possessed again; her head splits open and begins to glow like lava.
 She then brutally kills Gus and June.
-Carmichael is finally convinced that what he sees is a true supernatural event and begs for life, as well as offering Lilly the previously mentioned cheque, only for him to be killed as well.
+Carmichael is finally convinced that what he sees is a true supernatural event and begs for his life, as well as offering Lilly the previously mentioned check, only for him to be burnt as well.

 Jack is suddenly transported to a nightmarish version of the show.
 He relives moments from the show's past before it is revealed that he had a prior connection to the demon possessing Lilly.
 During a ceremony at The Grove, he made a pact with the Devil, sacrificing his wife's soul in exchange for fame and the success of Night Owls.
 Thus, he was indirectly responsible for Madeleine's cancer.
 Madeleine's ghost begs Jack to put her out of her misery, as the cancer is causing her pain.
 Using the ritual Athame dagger from Lilly's former Satanic cult, he then stabs her to death; and the scene suddenly shifts to the now-empty studio.
 A horrified Jack realizes he has stabbed and killed Lilly on live television.
-He stands over the bodies of his dead guests as police sirens approach in the distance repeating the phrase "Dreamer, Here, Awake".
+He stands over the bodies of his dead guests, repeating the phrase "Dreamer, Here, Awake", as police sirens approach in the distance.
+(At the bottom of the screen, the line "End of Transmission" changes to "So It Is Done".)